Byron1z/configure-ad-B1z/README.md

 <p>
   Login to DC-1 as jane_admin

-Open PowerShell_ise as an Administrator
+Open PowerShell ISE as an Administrator

 Create a new File and paste the contents of the script into it